briancollins081/React-redux-toolkit-project-ui/README.md

 # Using React with Redux Toolkit

 This project was used to demonstrate the use of react redux toolkit.
+This is the ui part of the project, I have the backend part named Simple-react-redux-toolkit-project-backend

 # Development
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.